travis-ci/docs-travis-ci-com/user/deployment/cloud66.md

 You can deploy only when certain conditions are met.
 See [Conditional Releases with `on:`](/user/deployment#conditional-releases-with-on).

-## Run Commands Before and After Deploy
+## Run Commands Before or After Deploy

-Sometimes you want to run commands before or after deploying.
+Sometimes, you want to run commands before or after deploying.
 You can use the `before_deploy` and `after_deploy` stages for this.
 These will only be triggered if Travis CI is actually deploying.

 ```yaml
 before_deploy: "echo 'ready?'"